 Visit the top places to rest in peace in Buenos Aires while learning about lifestyles of the rich & (in)famous.

 Recoleta Cemetery ranks as one of the main attractions in Buenos Aires & with good reason.
 Its list of occupants reads like a Who’s Who of Argentine history & society.
 The elite, aspiring middle class, friends, enemies & those who contributed to the general welfare of Argentina all share space in a miniature city of mausoleums & monuments.
 But it wasn’t always so grandiose…

 Imagine Buenos Aires 200 years ago, before growing into the metropolis it is today.
 55,000 inhabitants lived without paved streets, green areas or basic public services.
 To improve city sanitation, burials inside or near churches were prohibited & this cemetery —the first public burial ground in Buenos Aires— opened in 1822.

 Covering 70 tombs & mausoleums, the walk is divided into easy-to-navigate sections of 10 tombs each.
 Sample sheets below demonstrate the guide’s general layout:

 Format: PDF, A5 portrait, 59 pages (file size 8.0 Mb).
 Ideal for viewing on any tablet or phone.
-First released Jan 2010, updated & newly designed Jul 2020.
+First released Jan 2010, last updated in Dec 2021.
 This guide may not be redistributed or resold.

 Duration: The route takes about 2 hours to walk & read at a leisurely pace.
 You may need extra time to gaze at all the architecture & take photos.

 Recommended by so many!
 Lonely Planet, The New York Times, Wayne Bernhardson’s Argentina Travel Adventures iPhone app, LAN Airlines, Delta Airlines, and the Michelin guide Buenos Aires …Like A Local that says: “this labor of love is arguably the best guide to Recoleta Cemetery in any language.”
 Have fun & enjoy the walk!

 Note: Our sister website Endless Mile contains many blog posts about Buenos Aires as well as additional guides to the city (Plaza de Mayo, Once & Art Nouveau).
 If you enjoy the Recoleta Cemetery guide, then check out our others!